Enrique Ayala Mora

 Manuel Enrique Alejandro Ayala Mora (born November 13, 1950) is a historian, political editorial writer, and a professor of Ecuador, who has been ideologue of the Socialist Party of Ecuador, and founder and former rector of the headquarters of Quito from the Universidad Andina Simón Bolívar.

-In academics he has reached the degree of Ph.D. in Modern History being an important historian in his country.
+In academics he has reached the degree of PhD in Modern History being an important historian in his country.
 He works as a professor at the Central University of Ecuador and the Simón Bolívar Andean University.

 Politically he is a member of the Ecuadorian Socialist Party, appearing for three periods as part of the National Congress.
 In recent times he has been part of the anti-government faction of his party, Renovación Socialista, opposing to the official position of the party to the government of Rafael Correa.